extwiii/C-Meteor/README.md

 # C-Meteor
 Coursera - Goldsmiths, University of London - meteor.js

+- Todos
+- Textcircle Editor
+- Portfolio

 ## Links to GitHub Repository (Master Branch)

 ## Installation
+Please download or clone project file. open which file you would like to use with terminal.
+You can start easy with (meteor). then open your localhost to see the actual program.

 ## Tools / Techniques